snaplog/terraform-aws-airship-ecs-service/airship.tf/guide/ecs_service/ecs_cron_tasks.md

 sidebarDepth: 2
 ---

-# ECS Cron tasks
+# Scheduled tasks

+Airship supports two types of scheduled tasks.

+"Cron tasks" are commands that are run inside running task containers at intervals.

+"ECS Scheduled Tasks" are containers that are started at intervals by CloudWatch rules, and run until they terminate naturally.

-## Introduction
+## Cron tasks

 In many environments it's common to have cronjob like tasks.
-This module provide an easy way of configuring crontjobs for a running docker.
+This module provide an easy way of configuring cron jobs for a running docker.
 The cronjobs will not be executed inside a running docker but a new task will be executed and the configured command will be ran.

 <mermaid/>
 <div class="mermaid">